joriemyers/Investment_HRI_Timer/README.md

 python -m pylsl.StreamViewer
 ```

 A window will open showing all active LSL streams on the network.
 Select `HRI_Timer_Events` from the list and click **Select**.
-You will see incoming markers displayed in real time as you interact with the timer GUI — for example, when you press Start on a timer or click an event button, the corresponding marker string will appear immediately in the StreamViewer window.
+You will see incoming markers displayed in real time as you interact with the timer GUI, for example, when you press Start on a timer or click an event button, the corresponding marker string will appear immediately in the StreamViewer window.

 ### What to look for